Nmap: Legal issues

 Nmap is a tool that can be used to discover services running on Internet connected systems.
 Like any tool, it could potentially be used for black hat hacking, as a precursor to attempts to gain unauthorized access to computer systems.
-On the contrary, Nmap is also used by security and systems administrators to assess their own networks for vulnerabilities (i.e. white hat hacking).
+However, Nmap is also used by security and systems administrators to assess their own networks for vulnerabilities (i.e. white hat hacking).

 System administrators can use Nmap to search for unauthorized servers, or for computers that do not conform to security standards.

 In 2003 Supreme Court of Finland has ruled that port scanning has amounted to an attempted computer break in, which was illegal under Finnish Penal code at the time:In its ruling the Supreme Court stated that the defendant had systematically carried out port scanning operations to gather information for the purpose of unauthorised break-in to the bank's computer network.
 This amounted to an attempted computer break in.

 License

-Nmap was originally distributed under the GNU Public License (GPL).
+Nmap was originally distributed under the GNU General Public License (GPL).
 In later releases, Nmap's authors added clarifications and specific interpretations to the license where they felt the GPL was unclear or lacking.
 For instance, Nmap 3.50 specifically revoked the license of SCO Group to distribute Nmap software because of their views on the SCO-Linux controversies.

 Starting with version 7.90, Nmap transitions to a new custom license NPSL, dual-licensing versions 7.90, 7.91, and 7.92 under both old and new licenses.
 Several Linux distributions consider the new license non-free.